TosbackCgusBridge-Bot/CGUs-versions/Nationalgeographic/Privacy Policy.md

 V. Your Choices
 We understand the importance of protecting our customers’ privacy, and we therefore provide you with the opportunity to opt-out of having your personally identifiable information used or disclosed for certain purposes.
+(Note: National Geographic sites currently do not recognize the "do-not-track signals" that some browsers may employ.)

 You can opt out of receiving promotional communications from National Geographic and our Affiliates and our licensees, or request that we not share personally identifiable information about you with third parties for the third parties’ marketing purposes, by contacting us at: